Canonical URLs: A Beginner's Guide to Canonical Tags

 Magento 2

-Log in to your admin panel, then go to “Stores” > “Settings” > “Configuration.”
+Log in to your admin panel and navigate to “Stores” > “Settings” > “Configuration.”

 “Search Engine Optimization” section in Magento 2